thunderstruckdude/terminal-x/README.md

 ## Requirements

 - Python 3.7+
-- An API key for Claude or Gemini
+- An API key for Claude, Gemini, or GPT-4o

 ## License